 The more I took on, the more life got out of control.
 The less control I had, the more anxious I got.
 Anxiety led to stress, stress led to depression, and before I knew it I’d spent the better part of two years firmly in the grip of this unholy trifecta, plunging steadily towards oblivion.

 So how did I reach this point in my life where death seemed a viable alternative?
 And what steps did I take to bring myself back from the brink?

 Well, it’s a long story.
-And it all starts … here.
+One you can read here.